 Pronunciation Exercises for Beginners

-Here are some Pronunciation Exercises for Beginners:
+Here are some Pronunciation Exercises for Beginners:-

-Exercise 1: Vowel Sounds
+Vowel Sounds Exercise 1:

 • Practice the five vowel sounds: A, E, I, O, U.

-• Example words:
+• Example words below:

 • A: Cat, Hat